MCervone14/Our-Planet-Earth/posts/Climate-Action-Plans.md

 <iframe width="800" height="500" src="https://www.youtube.com/embed/WSJTKyDuI6I?si=zhC1CvNXKHQfZqEi" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 > Quote:
-> ““We can only preserve the planet for generations to come if companies and governments act together to build a clear path towards carbon neutrality.”
+> “We can only preserve the planet for generations to come if companies and governments act together to build a clear path towards carbon neutrality.”
 > — Gilbert Ghostine, CEO of Firmenich

-_Dr.
-Tom Cervone is a deacon and ecologist in Evansville, Indiana.
-He graduated from St. Bonaventure, a Franciscan University.
-Sister Maureen Houlihan D.C. is a member of the “Care of Earth” Committee - St. Louise Province of the Daughters of Charity USA and member of Seton Harvest Farm, a Community Supported Agriculture Farm that grows all natural produce for shareholders and the poor.
+_Tom Cervone, Ph.D. is a deacon, ecologist, and member of Seton Harvest and Sycamore Land Trust.
+Sister Maureen Houlihan D.C. is a member of the “Care of Earth” Committee - St. Louise Province of the Daughters of Charity USA and Seton Harvest Farm.
 Nicole Cervone-Gish, Ed.
-MS. is an English Language Learner teacher, who lives in Evansville, Indiana with her family, and teaches at Holy Spirit Catholic School._
+MS. is a teacher at Holy Spirit Catholic School.
+Michael Cervone, BS. is a website designer._

 Comments about this article/website may be directed to ourplanetearth.eco@gmail.com Thank you!